ALERT: Temps are rising August 8. Our Extreme Heat Resources can help.

 If we make a coverage decision and you are not satisfied with this decision, you can appeal the decision.
 An appeal is a formal way of asking us to review and change a coverage decision we have made.
 Your appeal request must be filed within 60 calendar days from the date of notice of the coverage determination denial, unless you have requested and received an appeal filing extension.

-You will find information about your appeal rights in Chapter 9 of your Evidence of Coverage.
+You will find information about your appeal rights in Chapter 9 of your Evidence of Coverage, which can be found on the My plan documents page.

 There are several ways you, your representative or your doctor can request an appeal: